Shadrach Dingle

 Shadrach Dingle is a fictional character from the British ITV soap opera Emmerdale.
 Shadrach Dingle was played by Andy Devine whose character debuted during 2674th episode of Emmerdale which aired on 30 March 2000.
 Since early 2010, the character appeared occasionally on an episodic basis after Devine felt he could not keep up with the busy schedule.
 The character, who had alcohol-induced liver disease, was killed off on 23 July 2010 after collapsing into a river and drowning whilst attempting to retrieve some beer cans.
 He was written out of the show due to the actor's retirement at age 68.
-Shadrach made an unannounced return in a flashback to Cain's childhood on 17 November 2017.
+Shadrach made an unannounced return in a flashback on 17 November 2017.

 Casting

 In 2010, it was announced that Andy Devine had reduced his number of appearances in the serial after feeling that he could not keep up with the busy schedule at his age (67), but he agreed to appear on an episodic basis returning for key storylines and episodes.
-On 20 June it was revealed that the character of Shadrach would be killed off on his birthday, reportedly devastating Devine.
+On 20 June of that year, it was reported that the character of Shadrach would be killed off on his birthday, reportedly devastating Devine.
 A friend of the actor said, "Andy thought he would be able to come back every now and then, so to find out that Shadrach will leave Emmerdale in a body bag was a big disappointment."
 A spokesperson for the soap said "Shadrach will be leaving the village on his birthday but how he goes remains to be seen.
-However, it’s not one to be missed."
+However, it's not one to be missed."

-Development

-Shadrach's main character traits were uselessness, laziness, selfishness, hypocrisy and a dependency on alcohol, although he occasionally surprised his family with sensitivity or support.
-This was shown when he helped Donal escape from the grasp of the games.
+Matt Sutton briefly portrayed Shadrach in a special flashback episode that showed the childhood of Shadrach's son Cain Dingle (Jeff Hordley), which was originally broadcast on 17 November 2017.